ilovemilk/semver-git-plugin/README.md

 git push --tags
 ```

-Following commits without a release tag will have the `snapshotSuffix` (default `SNAPSHOT`) appended
+Following commits without a release tag will have the global or branch specific `snapshotSuffix` (default `SNAPSHOT`) appended
 and the version number bumped according to `incrementer` (default `minor`) strategy, e.g., `1.1.0-alpha.1-SNAPSHOT`.

 ## Version usage